 Do you like receiving birthday, anniversary and Christmas presents?
-From an early age or even to this very day there is something exciting about receiving a present and sometimes a card that expresses how someone feels about you.
-Of recent years my son loves to send me a card that is often humorous, although not sure where he gets the sense of fun from!
+From an early age or even to this very day there is something exciting about receiving a present or a card that expresses how someone feels about you.
+Of recent years my son loves to send me a humorous card, although not sure where he gets the sense of fun from!

 Some presents you never forget and I have such a present.
 Some years ago Ann gave me a big box to unwrap and inside was another wrapped box, and so it went on until I got to the final unwrap.
-Inside was a beautiful framed photograph of herself which must have cost her a large slice of her income, that photo is kept in prime position to this very day.
+Inside was a beautiful framed photograph of herself which must have cost her a large slice of her income then.
+That photo is kept in prime position to this very day.

 As we move into Advent, I recall when I went into my second year in junior school.
-Mrs Harrison had the patience of Job because there were 40 children in class and she helped each one of us to make an advent calendar to our various abilities, but how proud we were to take them home.
+Mrs Harrison had the patience of Job because there were 40 children in class and she helped each one of us to make an advent calendar.
+How proud we were to take them home.
 Those calendars came out for some years to follow.

 So much for personal reminiscing because we know that in a months time the greatest gift to the world arrives.
+His name is Jesus!
 I would like to share with you a piece of music that pulls on the heart strings and memories.

 YouTube shows adverts which may not be appropriate to the video we have selected.